Charlie Crew

-Charles David Crew (born 15 June 2006) is a Welsh footballer who plays as a defensive midfielder for EFL League One side Doncaster Rovers on loan from club Leeds United.
-He also represents the Wales national team.
+Charles David Crew (born 15 June 2006) is a Welsh footballer who plays as a defensive midfielder for club Walsall on loan from club Leeds United and the Wales national team.

 Club career

 Crew started his career at Cardiff City, where he played in the club's academy from the age of seven.
 In 2022, he transferred to Leeds United for an undisclosed fee, joining the club's under 18s initially, before being promoted to the under 21s in January 2023.
 Crew spent the 2023–24 season with the Leeds Under 21 team and was called up to the first-team squad for the first time on 29 March 2024, where he was an unused substitute against Watford.

 Crew also represented the Leeds United Under 18 Team in the FA Youth Cup throughout the 2023–24 season and scored one of the goals in the 4–3 semi-final win over Millwall Under 18s to seal Leeds' place in the final.

 On 12 July 2024, Leeds United announced that Crew had signed a long-term deal with the club, through to 2028.

 Crew made his first team debut on 2 November 2024 in the 3–0 Championship win against Plymouth Argyle, as an 86th-minute substitute for Joël Piroe.

-On 15 January 2025, Crew signed for EFL League Two club Doncaster Rovers on loan for the remainder of the 2024-25 season.
+On 15 January 2025, Crew signed for EFL League Two club Doncaster Rovers on loan for the remainder of the 2024–25 season.
 On 6 August 2025, Crew rejoined Doncaster Rovers on a season-long loan for their 2025–26 EFL League One campaign, following their promotion.